NoBlackBoxes/OtherBlackBoxes/email/template.md

 You can use any named field (column) in the associated ODS file, such as {Number} or {String} fields.
 You can re-use the same fields, like {Number} and {Group ID}.

+You can force new lines by using two spaces at the end of a line.
+Like this...

 You can use Markdown (MD) tags to make things **bold** or ***italic***.

 ## You can probably also add headers/sub-headers